algotrade-research/Statisical-Arbitrage/README.md

 Stanford students (Lu, Parulekar, Xu, 2018) proposed clustering and the Johansen Test for cointegration—unlike the Engel-Granger test, it handles multiple cointegration relationships—enhancing stock-future cointegration analysis.
 ## Data
 The data is taken from Algotrade Database from 06/2021-12/2024 using the daily closing price.
-Data is stored in the optimization_data folder.
+Data is stored in the data folder.
 ### Installation

 - **Requirement:** `pip`, `virtualenv`